UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-cocones-under-sequential-diagrams.lagda.md

 ## Properties

-### Characterization of identity types of cocones under sequential diagrams
+### Characterization of identity types of dependent cocones under sequential diagrams

+[Equality](foundation.identity-types.md) of dependent cocones is captured by a homotopy between them.

 ```agda
 module _